AndresCACore/Final-Project-BDML/README.md

 ### Conclusions
 - :white_check_mark: Facial recognition metrics improve the closer you are to the camera, and ambient lighting must also be taken into account.

-- :white_check_mark: Records the date, time and event since the recording started, in .CSV file.
+- :white_check_mark: Records the date, time and event since the recording started, in .CSV file. :open_file_folder:

-- :x: Results vary when the user is wearing accessories (glasses or mask).
+- :x: Results vary when the user is wearing accessories (glasses or mask). :sunglasses: :mask:

-- :x: Results are not optimal for users with beards.
+- :x: Results are not optimal for users with beards. :bearded_person:

 ## REQUERIMENTS 🛠️
 ---